 - 250 g gluten free plain flour

-- 100 g dairy free butter I use Flora vegan blocks
+- 100 g butter or butter alternative (I use Flora plant butter) I use Flora vegan blocks

 - 100 g caster sugar